5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Apple_RTC_(SSDT-ARTC)/README.md

 - iMacPro1,1 (Xeon W)
 - macPro7,1 (Xeon W)

-:Warning: Don't use this SSDT for fixing your System Clock!
+:warning: Don't use this SSDT for fixing your System Clock!
 This is just a cosmetic device.
 If you need to fix your Clock, look into SSDT-AWAC oder SSDT-RTC0 instead!

 ## Credits
 - Baio1977 for providing the SSDT